PATILpavan123/PATILpavan123.github.io/README.md

 ## Experience

 ### **DEVOPS ENGINNER**
-### MIRO

-Working with meetings and workshops team to provide best experience to faciltators and participants while running meetings .
-I worked on features like creating isolated environment for participants during meeting, providing them limited tools to collaborate and created navigation panel for facilitators to move participants to different slides

-### **FRONTEND DEVELOPER**
-### Booking.com

-Worked with packages team to build mobile website using React, typsecript and graphql.
-Developerd checkout process for package bookings.
-Migrated the old code in perl to react for desktop website.

-### **DEVOPS ENGINNER**
 ### INTELLICONNECT-TECH PVT LTD

 Working on CICD using jenkins and deploying microservices application using docker and kubernetes